FREQUENTLY ASKED QUESTIONS

 I’ve lost my cat or dog, what do I do?

 First, make sure you drive around the neighborhood, post on social media and utilize appropriate websites for lost pets.
-If you feel your pet may have been brought to our facility, please check our website.
+If you feel your pet may have been brought to our facility, please check our website, www.paws-shelter.org, and come check in person at our facility.
 Our site shows up-to-date information and photos of all pets within our care.
 Also, ensure to call your microchip company and confirm all information is up-to-date.
-All pets are scanned for a microchip upon arrival with the owners contacted immediately.
+All pets are scanned for a microchip upon arrival and the owners contacted immediately.

 I have a snake in my yard and do not know what kind it is or where it is now.
 What should I do?

 Don’t panic.
 Usually they are just passing through.
 There are 33 different species of snakes indigenous to Okaloosa County.
 Only four of these snakes are venomous.
 It is not uncommon to see snakes.
-Our department will respond as quickly as possible to remove them.
-But because snakes usually don’t stay in one place very long we ask that you keep an eye on it until we can get there.
-Should the snake disappear from your sight, we ask that you call us back and cancel the call.
-In most cases we never get follow up calls.
-We do not have the resources that would permit officers the time needed to hunt for snakes.
-If you want someone to come out and search for snakes there are Animal Removal Services listed in the yellow pages of your phone book that you may hire to provide this service.
+Snakes usually don’t stay in one place very long.
+If you want someone to come out and search for snakes there are Animal Removal Services listed online in your area that you may hire to provide this service.

 My neighbor’s dog escapes frequently.
 What can I do?